gau-nernst/gan/README.md

 General

 - I could never get MLP-based GANs working.
 CNN-based GANs are much easier to train.
-- Use small batch size e.g. 32 (at least for original GAN.
-DCGAN paper used 128, WGAN paper used 64).
+- Most GANs don't scale with larger batch size.
+Typically, a small batch size like 32-64 is good (DCGAN paper used 128, WGAN paper used 64).
 Large batch size will make Discriminator much stronger than Generator.
-I haven't experimented batch size effect for WGAN, although theoretically WGAN should be able to be trained with large batch (since WGAN wants the best Discriminator given a Generator to estimate the correct Earth mover's distance).
-BigGAN uses large batch size (according to paper, haven't tested).
+  - I haven't experimented batch size effect for WGAN, although theoretically WGAN should be able to be trained with large batch (since WGAN wants the best Discriminator given a Generator to estimate the correct Earth mover's distance). (future note: doesn't really make sense).
+  - SA-GAN (CNN with self-attention + Hinge loss) can scale well with batch size (Table 1 in [BigGAN](https://arxiv.org/abs/1809.11096), consistent improvements from batch size 256 to 2048, though it is not a fair comparison).
 - For upsampling with transposed convolution (`stride=2`), use `kernel_size=4` to avoid checkerboard artifacts (used by DCGAN).
 - DCGAN's Discriminator does not use pooling at the output, but flatten and matmul to 1 output.
 This is implemented as convolution with kernel size = feature map size.
 The paper states it helps with convergence speed.
 For the Generator, DCGAN applies matmul to latent vector and reshape to (512,4,4).
 This is implemented as convolution transpose with kernel size = output feature map size i.e. 4.
 All kernel sizes are 4 in Discriminator and Generator.
 - Batch norm helps GANs converge much faster.
 Regarding which mode (training vs evaluation) Batch norm layer should be at different stages, it seems most implementations leave it in training mode during training.